 SEC.
-112.4 VIOLATIONS, PENALTIES AND RESPONSIBILITY FOR COMPLIANCE.
+96.1.112.4 VIOLATIONS, PENALTIES AND RESPONSIBILITY FOR COMPLIANCE.

 Sec.
 112.4 Violations, penalties and responsibility for compliance.
 It shall be unlawful for any person, as defined in section 12.115 of the County Code of Regulatory Ordinances, to use any property or erect, construct, enlarge, alter, repair, move, remove, improve, convert, demolish, equip, use, occupy or maintain any building or structure, or vacant land or cause the same to be done, contrary to or in violation of any of the provisions of this chapter.
-A property owner shall be considered to have allowed any use or improvement of property occupied by or under the dominion and control of the owner and shall be responsible for the discontinuance and removal of any violation of the County Fire Code.
-This responsibility shall include property leased to another person.
-A property owner shall also be responsible for the discontinuance and removal of any violation of the County Fire Code that existed on the property prior to the current owner's purchase of the property.
+A property owner shall be considered to have allowed any use or improvement of property occupied by or under the dominion and control of the owner and shall be responsible for the discontinuance and removal of any violation of the Fire Code.
+This responsible for the discontinuance and removal of any violation of the Fire Code that existed on the property prior to the current owner's purchase of the property.